Hiren2001/me/README.md

-# geo
+# Hiren Weather App
-Geo Weather App: A JavaScript-powered weather tool that provides real-time weather information based on user input or geolocation.
+Hiren Weather App: A JavaScript-powered weather tool that provides real-time weather information based on user input or geolocation.
 Built with Bootstrap and WeatherAPI integration.
 Sure!
 Here's an example README file for the Geo Weather App:

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=Hiren2001_geo&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=Hiren2001_geo)

-# Geo Weather App
+# Hiren Weather App

-The Geo Weather App is a JavaScript-powered weather tool that provides users with real-time weather information for any location around the world.
+The Hiren Weather App is a JavaScript-powered weather tool that provides users with real-time weather information for any location around the world.
 This web application offers a seamless and user-friendly experience on both mobile and desktop devices.
 By leveraging weather data from the WeatherAPI service, users can easily access accurate and up-to-date weather information.

 ## Features